Canada defiant after Saudi Arabia freezes new trade over human rights call

 "They want to impose and carefully control reforms, because they are deadly afraid of bottom-up change, for example via women activists.
 But this gets them in trouble with their Western partners."

 Saudi-Canadian trade consists largely of Saudi exports of petrochemicals, plastics and other products.
-In 2014, the Canadian unit of U.S. weapons maker General Dynamics Co won a contract worth up to $13 billion to build light-armored vehicles for Saudi Arabia, in what Ottawa said was the largest advanced manufacturing export win in Canadian history.
+In 2014, the Canadian unit of U.S. weapons maker General Dynamics Corp won a contract worth up to $13 billion to build light-armoured vehicles for Saudi Arabia, in what Ottawa said was the largest advanced manufacturing export win in Canadian history.

+"We are waiting for Saudi Arabia to offer some more specifics on what they intend to do," Freeland said when asked about the arms deal.

-(Reporting by Aziz El Yaakoubi in Riyadh; Nayera Abdullah in Cairo; Katie Paul in Dubai; and David Ljunggren in Ottawa, Writing by Denny Thomas and Katie Paul; Editing by William Maclean, Peter Graff and Cynthia Osterman)
+(Reporting by Aziz El Yaakoubi in Riyadh, Nayera Abdullah in Cairo, Katie Paul in Dubai and David Ljunggren in Ottawa; Writing by Denny Thomas and Katie Paul; Editing by Cynthia Osterman and James Dalgleish)

 By Aziz El Yaakoubi and David Ljunggren